rbiswas4/Cadence/doc/WhitePaperDiscussion.md

 FRW or certain galaxy populations.
 Largely, this is achieved by using SN as tracers of their host galaxies with the additional information about their distances being  well-measured.

 * All of the stated goals stand to gain from increased numbers of well-measured supernovae.
-The first two goals, however, are indpendent of the spatial position of the supernovae, and do not necessarily gain if the same set of supernovae were distributed across a large region of the sky.
+The first two goals, however, are indpendent of the spatial positions of the supernovae, and do not necessarily gain if the same set of supernovae were distributed across a large region of the sky.
 The third goal, however, does require spatial coverage, and LSST is the only survey that could potentially do this.

 To summarize,